Sieben Steinhäuser: Grave C

-The relatively short chamber of Grave C consists of three supporting stones on the southeast and four on the northwest side as well as two end stones and three capstones.
-Before restoration only the northeastern three-point support, the centre of the three supporting stones on the southeast side and the southwestern end stone were found in situ.
+The relatively short chamber of Grave C consists of three supporting stones on the southeast and four on the northwest side, as well as two end stones and three capstones.
+Before restoration, only the northeastern three-point support, the centre of the three supporting stones on the southeast side and the southwestern end stone were found in situ.
 Two capstones probably caved in under their own weight when their supports were dislodged.
 The internal dimensions of the chamber are 5 x 2 m.

 The outside entrance appears to have been located between the first and centre support stones to the south of the southeastern side of the chamber.

 In December 2013, the chamber collapsed, probably due to soil erosion, but there are plans to rebuild it.

 Grave D with enclosure

 Grave D is the most impressive in the entire group.
 The support stones of the short, almost square burial chamber consist of a slab on the southwest side and two on the other side.
 The chamber is covered by a mighty stone slab which measures 4.6 x 4.2 m and is half a metre thick.
 The inside dimensions of the stocky chamber are roughly 4 x 3 m.

 The entrance is located in the centre of the southeastern side, its support stones are original whilst the capstone has been restored.

 A rectangular enclosure belongs to this gravesite, so it appears that we are dealing with a preserved long barrow whose enclosure has been restored.
-It is about 4 m wide und 14 m long, apart from an abrupt gap to the southwest.
+It is about 4 m wide and 14 m long, apart from an abrupt gap to the southwest.
 Because there are no traces of stone pillars having been removed, it is suspected that this could have been used to lay out 3 to 4 more sites for planned graves during the Neolithic era.